 In the over two years since this case was filed, Texas has held several local and state elections, including the 2022 midterms, in which LDF’s clients and their members documented the increased difficulty in voting caused by SB 1.

 Texas has a long history of voter discrimination and S.B.
 1 is the latest chapter in this shameful legacy.
 S.B.
 1 is a clear attack on the rights of Black and Brown voters who turned out in record numbers to vote in the 2020 election.
-Texas legislators designed a bill that targets voting methods – including ‘drive-thru’ voting and 24-hour early voting – that Black and Brown Texans relied on to safely cast their ballots during the pandemic.
+Texas legislators designed a bill that targets voting methods – including ‘drive-thru’ voting and 24-hour early voting – that Black and Latino Texans relied on to safely cast their ballots during the pandemic.

 Texas now joins Georgia, Florida, and at least 16 other states that have passed voter suppression laws this year in direct response to voters of color using their power at the polls to demand change and accountability.
 To date, more than 400 restrictive voting bills have been introduced.